Mariology

 otFigure: "Daughter of Zion",

-scripture: "Zephaniah 3:14-17",
+scripture: "Zephaniah 3:14-17; Zechariah 2:10",

 marianFulfillment: "Personification of faithful Israel",

-significance: "Representative of God's people"
+significance: "Representative of God's people; one in whom promises are fulfilled",

 }